Create Modal

 Actions Available:

-- Save: Saves the modal, applying the defined schema to the table in the database.
+- Save: Saves the modal and applies the defined schema to the table in the database.

-- Cancel: Discards changes made to the modal and returns to the previous screen without saving.
+- Cancel: Discards the changes made to the modal and returns to the previous screen without saving.

 Example Modal Configuration: